Professor and Dept. Head,

 · More than 30 undergraduate thesis students…

-I am currently part of an NSERC strategic grant studying high-field THz characterization of transport phenomena in graphene and semiconductor nanostructure with experimentalists D. Cooke (McGill), T. Osaki (INRS) and R. Morandotti (INRS).
+I am currently studying high-field THz characterization of transport phenomena in graphene and semiconductor nanostructure with experimentalists D. Cooke (McGill), T. Osaki (INRS) and R. Morandotti (INRS).
 My group at Queen’s is developing theoretical models of the response of graphene and semiconductor quantum wires, wells, dots and superlattices to intense terahertz fields and applying those models to the experimental systems investigated at McGill and INRS.

 I have collaborated with and continue to collaborate with a number of top experimentalists from around the world, including: